sarahnovotny/ws2-defenders/incident-response/AI Incident Response.md

 ### 1.2.1.
 Quick Start Guide

 The incident response life cycle has several versions from varying sources.
 For the purposes of this paper we will focus on NIST 800-61r3’s life cycle phases.
-We will also map the closet SANS PICERL as a reference.
+We will also map the closest SANS PICERL as a reference.

 | **NIST SP 800-61 rev 3 lifecycle phase** | **Closest SANS PICERL phase(s)** | **AI relevance** |
 |---|---|---|